 Every year, Kentucky Housing Corporation (KHC) conducts the K-Count to monitor the homeless situation in Kentucky.
 The U.S. Department of Housing and Urban Development (HUD) requires such a count every other year, but KHC believes it best serves the people of Kentucky to conduct this count yearly.

-Results of the K-Count demonstrate the need for resources for housing and services for homeless persons in each community and determine how much federal funding will be awarded from HUD for homeless programs.
-In addition, the K-Count helps assess progress under Kentucky's Ten-Year Plan to End Homelessness and provides important information for updating the plan.
+Results of the K-Count demonstrate the need for resources for housing and services for homeless persons in each community and helps determine how much federal funding will be awarded from HUD for homeless programs.
 More information is available in the K-Count Info Sheet.

-Please note: Louisville and Lexington will conduct their counts on a different date from the BoS.
+Please note: Louisville and Lexington will coordinate their own counts.
 For more information, please contact Louisville's Coalition for the Homeless or the Lexington Office of Homelessness Intervention and Prevention.

-The Counting Us app will be used to collect and report to KHC data for people sleeping in emergency shelters and transitional housing projects that do not use the KY Homelessness Management Information System (KYHMS).
-Communities electing to conduct unsheltered counts will also have access to the Counting Us app for data collection.
+The Counting Us app will be used to collect and report to KHC data for people sleeping in emergency shelters and transitional housing projects that do not use the KY Homelessness Management Information System (KYHMS) as well as for the unsheltered count (i.e., people sleeping outside or in other places not meant for regular human habitation).
 Counting Us can be used in real-time while interviewing people by downloading the Counting Us app to your phone/tablet, or you can use the web-based version to enter data into the electronic platform after it has been captured on paper copies of the surveys.
 Below, you will find instructions for downloading the app or accessing Counting Us via the web-based option.

 Using the Counting Us app is the preferred method for collecting data in real time.
 However, paper copies of the surveys are available below.
 If responses are collected via paper, the individual responses must still be entered into Counting Us by using either the

-online version of the platform or through the phone/tablet app.
+online version of the platform via computer or through the phone/tablet app.